rticommunity/rticonnextdds-wirechart/README.md

 Frame Range             Specify the range of frames (inclusive) to analyze.
 Default is all frames.
 Console Log Level       Specify the console log level (DEBUG, INFO, WARNING, *ERROR*, CRITICAL).
 File Log Level          Specify the file log level (DEBUG, *INFO*, WARNING, ERROR, CRITICAL).
+Load from PKL           Load PCAP frames from a previously saved Python PKL file.
 </pre>

+The Analysis GUI provides you the option to save the capture to a Python PKL file.
+This is recommended for large PCAPs, as loading a previously saved file from a PKL file is far more efficient than loading it again using `tshark`.

 ## Details